Incense In The Wind

 Incense Around the World

-Thursday 22 June 2017
+Thursday, 22 June 2017

 Balaji Red Premium Flora Sticks

-Second review - for earlier review scroll down
+Third review - for earlier scroll down

 These are the same sticks I reviewed back in 2017.
 And I'm still blown away.
 Indeed, I am even more impressed today than I was six years ago.
 I've noticed that about some proper job masala incense, the scent matures and improves - becomes more rounded.
 To be fair I should get a more recent box and do a comparison.
 But as it stands right now, burning these sticks, I am loving them!